AI & Data Quality · Production ML · Annotation QA

-How structured labeling policies, inter-annotator agreement tracking, and version-controlled guidelines prevent silent model decay — with operational benchmarks from 500K+ annotation projects.
+How structured labeling policies, inter-annotator agreement tracking, and version-controlled guidelines prevent silent model decay — with operational benchmarks from 500K+ annotation projects over 17+ Years Since 2008.

 Annotation governance framework for ML production systems — preventing label drift and inconsistency